cguardia/ZODB-Documentation/book/transactions.rst

 You will see some old friends here, like transaction and our pickledm module.
 On line 4 we import the serve method from paste.httpserver, which we will use to serve our application.
-Lines 6 and 7 import the view configuration machinery of the Pyranid framework and a Configurator object to configure our application.
+Lines 6 and 7 import the view configuration machinery of the Pyramid framework and a Configurator object to configure our application.
 Finally, lines 9 and 10 import the TM wrapper and the commit veto function that we discussed in the previous section.